 Our database differs in three main respects.
 Firstly, it allows full text search into the decisions, a feature that is unavailable on the Commission’s database.
 Secondly, it catalogues cases going back to the 1960s, whereas the Commission's database only lists cases post-1998.
 Thirdly, our database is curated and includes only decisions that contain substantive discussion of the law (in English).
 These features allow for a more targeted search that yields decluttered results.

 The database was initially developed as part of the research project on “The Goals of EU Competition Law: A Comprehensive Empirical Investigation” by Prof Konstantinos Stylianou (University of Glasgow) and Dr Marios Iacovides (Uppsala University) (you can find the results here and here).
 That project was funded by the Swedish Competition Authority.
 The public version of the database was further developed through an ESRC Impact Acceleration Account grant.
+The database is now maintained as part of CREATe's digital resources funded through an AHRC infrastructure grant.
 Parts of the database were based on research conducted by Dr Or Brook (University of Leeds).

 You can search by case number, case name, full-text, or date.
 If you use multiple search criteria, only results that match all of them will appear.
 When using the full text search, while phrases are allowed (e.g. "restriction of competition"), we recommend you search one keyword at a time.
 By default, results appear in order of relevance, but you can rank them by date too.